 Raising or lowering goldfish water temperature

-There are times when it may be necessary for owners to raise or lower the temperature of their goldfish water for short periods of time, taking the goldfish water temperature to outside of the optimal range of around 23 to 24 degrees celsius.
+There are times when it may be necessary for owners to raise or lower the water temperature for short periods of time, taking the temperature outside of the optimal range of around 23 to 24 degrees celsius.

-Fortunately goldfish are remarkably hardy, and while they do prefer more moderate temperatures, they can live quite comfortably in temperatures ranging from roughly 10 to 30 degrees celsius (There’s even been pond owners who claim their goldfish survived a frozen pond over winter!).
+Fortunately goldfish are remarkably hardy, and while they do prefer more moderate temperatures they can live quite comfortably in temperatures ranging from roughly 10 to 30 degrees celsius.
+(There’s even been reports from pond owners who claim their goldfish survived a frozen pond over winter.)

-Of course your goldfish won’t thrive as well as they would in optimal temperatures, but if they’re kept within the acceptable range they shouldn’t suffer and they will quickly adapt to their new environment.
+Of course your goldfish won’t thrive as they would in optimal temperatures, but if they’re kept within the acceptable range they shouldn’t suffer and will quickly adapt to their new environment.

 Raising or lowering the water temperature for goldfish shouldn’t be undertaken without good reason and solid planning.

-There are usually only two reasons that goldfish water should be heated or cooled, and that’s either for breeding purposes, or as treatment for disease.
+There are usually only 2 reasons that goldfish water should be heated or cooled.

 Water temperature and breeding

-In terms of breeding, the reproductive abilities of a goldfish are highly influenced by the environment, with the fish following a seasonal pattern whereby they release more androgen (a reproductive hormone) in the warmer spring temperatures, and less of the hormone in the cooler winter months – an evolutionary pattern that ensures a higher survival rate for larvae in the wild.
+In terms of breeding the reproductive abilities of a goldfish is highly influenced by the environment.
+The fish follow a seasonal pattern whereby they release more androgen (a reproductive hormone) in the warmer spring temperatures, and less of the hormone in the cooler winter months – an evolutionary pattern that ensures a higher survival rate for larvae in the wild.